vinicenter/homelab/README.md

 ### Gateway Layer
 - **Nginx**: Stream-based reverse proxy for SSL termination (to expose services to the internet)
-- **Traefik**: Container-aware reverse proxy with automatic SSL certificates (to keep service on VPN only)
+- **Traefik**: Container-aware reverse proxy with automatic SSL certificates (to keep services on VPN only)

 ## 🛠️ Prerequisites